Teaching Assistantships and Undergraduate Advising

 Assignment of Teaching Assistantships

-Prior to the start of each semester, the Graduate Program Coordinator will send a list of available TA assignments asking for students top three or more preferences of classes they would like to TA for.
+Prior to the start of each semester, the Graduate Program Coordinator will send a list of available TA assignments asking for students' top six preferences of classes they would like to TA for.
 Every attempt will be made to match students with their preferences.

 Holding more than one TAship at a time or more than one appointment (in the same semester) is specifically and directly prohibited by the Graduate School.